pydiverse/pydiverse.pipedag/docs/reference/config.rst

 instance_id
 -----------

+default: name of flow (defaults to `name`_ if not provided when generating Flow object)

-An ID for identifying a particular pipedag instance.
+An ID for identifying a particular pipedag instance. **Optional**

 Its purpose is to be used in table_store and blob_store configurations for ensuring that different pipedag instances don't overwrite each other's tables, schemas, files or folders.
 Please note that PipedagConfig.get(per_user=True) will modify instance_id such that it is unique for every user ID as taken from environment variables.